mft3000/snmpAsync/README.md

 SNMP polling with Scapy and Async
 =====

-perform snmpGet (with Async) and snmpWalk with scapy.
+perform snmpGet (with Async) and snmpWalk, with scapy.

 snmp results will be turned in json format -> sql -> list / texttable / json (for further handle)